 Speeding is one of the deadliest driving behaviors on American roads.
 According to the US Department of Transportation, speeding was a factor in 27% of all fatal accidents in the US in 2016.
 Speeding leads to fatalities for a number of reasons.
 Speeding reduces the amount of time that a driver has to react to a change in roadway conditions, such as a light turning red or another vehicle turning in front of the speeding car.
 Speed also multiplies the force of a collision, turning what could have been a minor accident into a serious or fatal collision.
 Drivers whose speeding results in catastrophic injuries to accident victims may face serious financial liability through a personal injury lawsuit for their dangerous behavior.

-If you’ve been injured in a speeding-related accident in Nevada, find out if you’re a candidate to file a personal injury lawsuit by contacting the knowledgeable, professional, and dedicated Las Vegas personal injury lawyers at Bertoldo, Baker, Carter & Smith for a free consultation at (702) 505-8115.
+If you’ve been injured in a speeding-related accident in Nevada, find out if you’re a candidate to file a personal injury lawsuit by contacting the knowledgeable, professional, and dedicated Las Vegas personal injury lawyers at Bertoldo, Baker, Carter, Smith & Cullen for a free consultation at (702) 505-8115.